-Use Measurement Domestic and municipal water supply By 20 per cent of the quantity of water diverted or lifted from the river or any of its tributaries or from any reservoir, storage or canal.
-Industrial use By 2.5 per cent of the quantity of water diverted or lifted fro.n the river or any of its tributaries or from any reservoir, storage or canal."
+Use Measurement Domestic and municipal water supply By 20 per cent of the quantity of water diverted or lifted from the river or any of its tributaries or from any reservoir, storage or Industrial usc canal.
+By 2.5 per cent of the quantity of water diverted or lifted from the river or any of its tributaries or from any reservoir, storage or canal." the state of the second court and the second consequence of the second court of the second of th